 With all the home working and loss of direct contact, some of our regional groups are providing a very useful and effective means of keeping in touch.
 If you haven’t been meeting together, it could be a good time to reach out online to neighbouring chaplains for mutual support.
 08/04/2020

-Austyn Snowden and Iain Telfer are involved along with ERICH (European Research Institute for Chaplains in Healthcare) and several UK hospices in trialling the Chaplaincy PROM (Performance Related Outcome Measures), a key piece of research that can provide a validated tool to demonstrate the effectiveness of chaplaincy provision.
+Austyn Snowden and Iain Telfer are involved with ERICH (European Research Institute for Chaplains in Healthcare) and several UK hospices, trialling the Chaplaincy PROM (Performance Related Outcome Measures), to provide a validated tool capable of demonstrating the effectiveness of chaplaincy provision.
 As we have to justify our role within healthcare, this is well worth supporting.
-Please check out the information which you can find both on last year’s and this year’s Conference pages, and the links on our Research Page.
-Iain or Austyn are both very willing to talk to you about it.
+Please check out the links on our Research Page.
+Iain or Austyn are both very willing to tell you more.

-Don’t forget to renew your membership (if you haven’t already done so), as it’s now due, and the 2020 form is available!
-If you wish to join the AHPCC, you can download the Membership Form here.
+Is your AHPCC membership paid up and current?
+If you wish to join the AHPCC or renew your membership, you can download the Membership Form here.
 Membership is for the calendar year, but applications received after October 1 will cover the new year.